|

 Chat rooms are synchronized among all participating servers of the participants (on each participating server all messages of the room are stored).
 This means that in case of a server failure, all participants from other servers can continue to use the chat room normally.
 In terms of the “git” version control system, you could think of this roughly as “chatting via git”.
 Of course this is not actually “git” - but the principle is the same and therefore helpful for understanding.

-Regarding the concept or resources required, founder/co-developer/director Hodgson personally stated in a blog comment (external) thus:
+Regarding the concept or resources required, founder/co-developer/director Hodgson personally stated in a blog comment; may 2021 (external) thus:

 The fact that Matrix is using so much resources for a single user is because it’s a message store, not a messaging protocol like XMPP.
 If you join loads of busy rooms, the rooms get replicated onto your server.
 So a single busy user can easily use gigabytes of disk space.
 We’re improving the efficiency, but in the end one enthusiastic user can use way more space than thousands of users who just DM each other.